rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>17.
 File Transfer Protocol (FTP)</h3>
+FTP enables file transfer between devices.
+SRV1 contains an update file for R1 that I’ll transfer over with FTP.
 <br />
 <br />
 <img src="https://i.imgur.com/5oLcn5e.png"/>
+On R1, I set the FTP username and password configured on SRV1.
+The “do copy ftp flash” command lets you specify the filename to transfer.
 <br />
 <br />
 <img src="https://i.imgur.com/YzXg2xG.png"/>
+After a while, the file finished transferring.
 <br />
 <br />
 <img src="https://i.imgur.com/npZ9Cmq.png"/>
+The new file, ending in “115-3.M4a.bin,” can be seen on R1’s flash now.
+I also had to delete the old file, ending in “151-4.M4.bin,” for the update to work.
 <br />
 <br />
 <img src="https://i.imgur.com/LzJmb1O.png"/>
+I used the “boot system flash:(filename)” command to specify the new file as the one to boot with.
+Before the update, R1’s version was 15.1.
 <br />
 <br />
 <img src="https://i.imgur.com/9rrFMAt.png"/>
+After restarting R1, the new version is 15.5.
 <br />
 <br />
 <img src="https://i.imgur.com/auydq8o.png"/>